ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 # Explicit types

 Hot Chocolate will, most of the time, correctly infer the schema types of our fields.
-Sometimes we might have to be explicit about it though, for example when we are working with custom scalars.
+Sometimes we might have to be explicit about it though.
+For example when we are working with custom scalars or Code-first types in general.

 <ExampleTabs>
 <ExampleTabs.Annotation>